 Approval by the Board

 Boards cannot conduct business until a quorum of directors is present.
-Once a quorum has been established, all actions of the board must be approved by the board and recorded in the minutes.
-The president should vote on all matters, provided there are no conflicts of interest requiring the president to recuse himself.
-Abstentions do not count toward the vote but silent acquiescence does.
+Once a quorum has been established, all board actions must be approved by the board and recorded in the minutes.
+The president should vote on all matters, provided no conflicts of interest require the president to recuse him/herself.
+Abstentions do not count toward the vote, but silent acquiescence does.
 Any decision made by a majority of the directors present at a meeting at which a quorum is present is the act of the board.
 (Corp.
 Code § 7211(a)(8).)

 One Vote Per Director.
 A board member who owns multiple units does not get extra votes at board meetings.
 By statute, “Each director present and voting at a meeting shall have one vote on each matter presented to the board of directors for action at that meeting.”
 (Corp.
 Code § 7211(c).)
-If a husband and wife are both elected to the board, each has one vote when it comes to board issues even though they might together own only one unit/lot.
+If a husband and wife are both elected to the board, each has one vote on board issues even though they might own only one unit/lot together.
 To avoid potential conflicts of interest of spouses on a board, many associations amend their bylaws to adopt director qualifications that restrict co-owners from serving on the board at the same time.

 Vote.
 A voice vote is the most common type of voting.
 The chair of the meeting (usually the president) will ask those in favor of a motion to say "aye" and those opposed to say "nay" (directors can answer "yes" or "no").
 Or, the chair can ask for a show of hands.
 He/she then announces the result of the vote.

 Roll Call Votes.
-If a meeting is conducted is entirely virtual, votes must be taken by "roll call."
-It means each director is called by name and his/her vote is recorded individually.
+If a meeting is entirely virtual, votes must be taken by "roll call."
+This means each director is called by name, and his/her vote is recorded individually.

 Duty to Vote